9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 programs where we might have little idea where time is being spent, the initial time profile can highlight a particular problematic module and top level function, which is often enough to reveal the trouble spot.
-Once we\'ve narrowed down the code to a problematic section, such as our example here, we can use more sophisticated profiling tools to extract more information.
+Once we've narrowed down the code to a problematic section, such as our example here, we can use more sophisticated profiling tools to extract more information.

 ### Space profiling

-Beyond basic time and allocation statistics, GHC is able to generate graphs of memory usage of the heap, over the program\'s lifetime.
-This is perfect for revealing \"space leaks\", where memory is retained unnecessarily, leading to the kind of heavy garbage collector activity we see in our example.
+Beyond basic time and allocation statistics, GHC is able to generate graphs of memory usage of the heap, over the program's lifetime.
+This is perfect for revealing "space leaks", where memory is retained unnecessarily, leading to the kind of heavy garbage collector activity we see in our example.

-Constructing a heap profile follows the same steps as constructing a normal time profile, namely, compile with `-prof -auto-all -caf-all`, but when we execute the program, we\'ll ask the runtime system to gather more detailed heap use statistics.
+Constructing a heap profile follows the same steps as constructing a normal time profile, namely, compile with `-prof -auto-all -caf-all`, but when we execute the program, we'll ask the runtime system to gather more detailed heap use statistics.
 We can break down the heap use information in several ways: via cost-centre, via module, by constructor, by data type, each with its own insights.
 Heap profiling